LavishSoftware/LERN/README.md

 * Visual Studio Code is our recommended editor, for LavishScript highlighting in particular.
 A LavishScript add-on for VS Code is available from the Marketplace, and should automatically provide a notification to download it the first time you open a LavishScript .iss file with Visual Studio Code.

 # Getting Started
-* Place the LERN folder in your dxLavish folder, or under Inner Space\Scripts.
+* Place the LERN folder in your dxLavish folder, or under Inner Space/Scripts.
-* Open the LERN folder with Visual Studio Code, and open to Intro\1.iss
+* Open the LERN folder with Visual Studio Code, and open to Intro/1.iss
-* Run Intro\1.iss in dxLavish or Inner Space via the Console with the command "run intro\1"
+* Run Intro/1.iss in dxLavish or Inner Space via the Console with the command "run intro/1"
 * Continue upward in number through the Intro folder to gain a little understanding of LavishScript.

-After completing the Intro folder it is recommended to move on specifically to LGUI2\1.iss:
+After completing the Intro folder it is recommended to move on specifically to LGUI2/1.iss:
-* Open LGUI2\1.iss in Visual Studio Code
+* Open LGUI2/1.iss in Visual Studio Code
-* Run LGUI2\1.iss in dxLavish or Inner Space via the Console with the command "run lgui2\1"
+* Run LGUI2/1.iss in dxLavish or Inner Space via the Console with the command "run lgui2/1"
-* For scripts that do not end on their own, the EndScript command can be used to end the script, e.g. "end 1" to end lgui2\1 (full path not required)
+* For scripts that do not end on their own, the EndScript command can be used to end the script, e.g. "end 1" to end lgui2/1 (full path not required)

 The LavishGUI 2 examples are broken into many separate series, covering different types of UI controls and concepts.